 Searching by Restaurant

-To book at a specific restaurant, you need to start from that restaurant’s card somewhere in the app and tap it to open the restaurant’s page.
+To book at a specific restaurant, start from that restaurant’s card and tap it to open the restaurant’s page.
 These cards can be found on the Tip Board, on your resort hotel page – lots of places.
-If you’re not already at the restaurant card, then I find that using search is the fastest way to get to the page.
+If you’re not already at a card for the restaurant you want, then I find that search is the fastest way to get to the page.
 Just click on the looking glass and type the first few letters of the name.
 Once you’re on the page, click on “Reserve Dining” to get started.